thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

     person.set({name: 'Stewie Griffin'}); // This triggers a change and will alert()
 {% endhighlight %}

-So we can bind the a change listener to individual attributes or if we like simply '_this.on("change", function(model){});_' to listen for changes to all attributes of the model.
+So we can bind the change listener to individual attributes or if we like simply '_this.on("change", function(model){});_' to listen for changes to all attributes of the model.

 ## Interacting with the server